maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

 }

 getcropArea<-function(X1,X2, Y1, Y2){
-  # generates a set of coordinates for ractangles to be plotted based on
+  # generates a set of coordinates for a ractangle to be plotted based on
   # X1, Y1: lower bound
   # X2, Y2: upper bound
   rectangle.df = data.frame(matrix(NaN, nrow = 5, ncol = 2))